fabienvauchelles/scrapoxy-talk-ht2015/slides/02_bypass/03_proxy_of_proxies/cons.md

 ## Cons

-- instances die
+- Instances die
-- proxies are sometimes blacklisted
+- Proxies are sometimes blacklisted
-- performances are identical to step 2
+- Performances are identical to step 2

 note: